python-trio/trio-websocket/docs/api.rst

     .. automethod:: pong

     Finally, the socket offers a method to close the connection.
-The connection context managers in ref:`websocket-clients` and :ref:`websocket-servers`
+The connection context managers in :ref:`websocket-clients` and :ref:`websocket-servers`
     will automatically close the connection for you, but you may want to close the connection explicity if you are not using a context manager or if you want to customize the close reason.